-Product release emails serve as the main source of ignition to excite your users to adopt your new feature.
-They should pack the most emotional punch out of any other element of your product release, and should be the least tutorial-like.
+Product release emails are the main source of ignition to excite your users to adopt your new feature.
+Learn how to pack an emotional punch.

-Start in the email body
+Step 1: Start in the email body

 I am a big subscriber to writing your headlines/subject lines last, so I typically start crafting my email with the body first.
 Specifically, I like to start with my call-to-action and then build the rest of the copy up to that.

 Using buttons for your main CTA can help improve conversions.
 If you include a button, try linking other spots in your body text to the same place.

-If it's one feature you're trying to highlight, try longer paragraphs and tell a story about how the feature development came about, or how it’s been successfully used in beta.
+If it's one feature you're trying to highlight, try longer paragraphs and tell a story about how the feature development came about or how it’s been successfully used in beta.

 Although you may spend a lot of time crafting this to be just right, only about 30% of the effort you should go into the email should go your email body text.
-It’s important, but perhaps not as important as subject lines and from address as examined below.
+It’s important, but perhaps not as important as subject lines and from/reply address as examined below.

 Nowadays many email designs include big images directly above above the email body text.
-I like this style, and suggest that if you have a big image to use on your email, this is a good way to include it.
+I like this style, and I suggest that if you have a big image to use on your email, this is a good way to include it.

 It’s a good idea to link an image of your new product to the corresponding page in your product.
 Hopefully there’s a nice feature tutorial waiting for them there.

-are great for a quick demo or use-case, best practice is to add an image of a video with the play button over it; just as you’d see it on Youtube before you click play.
-This can trick the viewer into clicking the video's play button, so you'll want to link them to a page that hosts the video—like your blog page.
+Best practice is to add an image of a video with the play button over it; just as you’d see it on Youtube before you click play.
+This encourages the viewer to click the video's play button, so you'll want to link them to a page that hosts the video—like your blog page.

-Tie it together
+Step 3: Tie it together

 However, if you have a customer success team, you may want to send emails to your customers from their dedicated CSMs.
 If you’re going this route, it can be nice to use email tokens/merge tags to include a headshot of of the CSM in the signature.
 Their face can help reinforce the relationship, and it makes it a lot easier to receive feedback.

-will have the greatest impact on any email campaign.
+Subject lines will have the greatest impact on any email campaign.
 They can determine how any people will open your email and have a chance to convert on your CTA.

 When writing your subject lines, try and frame the feature around how it will help customers achieve their goals.